nbhatia/nbhatia.github.io/_posts/2021-01-23-Elementor-Error.md

 Another manifestation of this issue is the missing 'Edit in Elementor' option in the Admin toolbar when previewing your page.

-Admin toolbar with the 'Edit With Elementor' option present
+Admin toolbar with the 'Edit With Elementor' option present:

 ![Admin-Toolbar](assets/imgs/admin-toolbar-1.png)

-Admin toolbar with the 'Edit with Elementor' option missing:
+Admin toolbar without the 'Edit with Elementor' option:

 ![Admin-Toolbar](assets/imgs/admin-toolbar-2.png)
 <br>